 Then, I discovered something that caused me to improve every single time I picked up the guitar and practiced it.

-Today I realize this was the secret sauce of learning the guitar fast without faking it.
+Nowadays, I realize this is the secret sauce to learning the guitar fast without faking it.

-When I teach this to my students they go from a beginner to an intermediate level, or from an intermediate level to advanced level on the guitar way sooner than they would have hadn’t they done this particular thing.
+When I teach this to my students, they progress from a beginner to an intermediate level, or from an intermediate to an advanced level, on the guitar much faster than they would have otherwise.

-It’s something very simple, which I’ll explain in the following phrase, and show you how to do it in the guitar exercises in the rest of this lesson:
+It’s something very simple, which I’ll explain in the following phrase and show you how to do it in the guitar exercises throughout the rest of this lesson:

-Focus first on the weaknesses that are holding your strenghts back, and are keeping your from reaching your musical goals.
+Focus first on the weaknesses that are holding your strengths back and are keeping you from reaching your musical goals.

-Notice that I didn’t say “focus on your weaknesses”, but only on a specific group of weaknesses: Those that are an obstacle between where your are now and where you want to be in your guitar playing.
+Notice that I didn’t say “focus on your weaknesses”, but only on a specific group of weaknesses: those that are an obstacle between where you are now and where you want to be in your guitar playing.

 Let me give you an example.

-Five years ago, I would have considered both fingerpicking and knoweledge of the guitar fretboard as a weakness.
+Ten years ago, I would have considered both fingerpicking and knowledge of the guitar fretboard to be weaknesses.

-Today, I know the guitar fretboard way more than I did five years ago but my fingerpicking hasn’t improved much.
+Today, I’m very fluent in the guitar fretboard, but my fingerpicking hasn’t improved much.

-But my lack of knowledge of the guitar fretboard was severely restricting me from creating music with ease as well as hurting the creative process – since I had to focus on where to find the notes, scales or chords on the fretboard, rather than on creating melodies and expressing myself.
+However, my lack of knowledge of the guitar fretboard severely limited my ability to create music with ease and harmed the creative process because I had to focus on where to find the notes, scales, or chords on the fretboard rather than creating melodies and expressing myself.

-Since I was already pretty advanced in areas such as technique and music theory, once I started studying the fretboard, results were almost instant since doing so enabled me to use the skills I already had better.
+Because I was already fairly advanced in areas such as technique and music theory, when I began studying the fretboard, the results were almost immediate because it allowed me to better apply the skills I already possessed.

 Now, this is based on my musical goals.
 Yours may be completely different.